All About Glass

 This is your resource for exploring various topics in glass: delve deeper with this collection of articles, multimedia, and virtual books all about glass.
 Content is frequently added to the area, so check back for new items.
 If you have a topic you'd like to see covered, send us your suggestion.
 If you have a specific question, Ask a Librarian at our Rakow Research Library.

-Watch Davide Salvadore demonstrate for his furnace working class, Creating and Using Murrine, based on a Muranese technique called tociar piere—the roll-up t...
+Watch Davide Salvadore demonstrate for his furnace working class, Creating and Using Murrine, a Muranese technique called tociar piere—the roll-up technique.

 Alternately using different colored glasses, plunged into different shaped dip molds, to build up a variety of layers, a stout cane is drawn.
 When the cane is cut, the pattern is revealed at the cross-section.

 Once murrine canes are cut into thin slices, they can be fused and slumped, flameworked, or blown.
 Here, murrine canes are used in demonstrations of a Roman period process and a Renaissance Venetian process.